 What is a so-called ‘IR35 friendly’ contract?

-Of course, an ‘IR35 friendly contract’ refers to a contract to provide services which demonstrates that a worker is not caught by IR35.
+Of course, a so-called ‘IR35 friendly’ contract refers to a contract to provide services which demonstrates that a worker is not caught by IR35.

-Whilst many agencies promote their contracts as ‘IR35 friendly’, each engagement should be reviewed individually, including the working practices, and the term ‘IR35 friendly contract’ should not be relied upon.
+Whilst many agencies promote their contracts as ‘IR35 friendly’, each engagement should be reviewed individually, including the working practices, and the term should not be relied upon.

 Important points related to IR35 contracts

-- The contract between contractor and agency (or end client if working direct) should demonstrate self-employment.
+- The contract between the contractor and agency (or end client if working directly) should demonstrate self-employment.

 - The lower-tier contract (contractor-agency) should mirror the terms of the upper-tier contract (agency-client).

 - The contractor’s working practices should mirror the terms of the contracts.
-They should show that he/she works in a manner more akin to a self-employed individual than to a permanent staff member, which could indicate that he/she is a ‘disguised employee’ (as per the HMRC term).
+They should show that they work in a manner more akin to a self-employed individual than to a permanent staff member, which could indicate that they are a ‘disguised employee’ (as per the HMRC term).

 Key clauses within written contracts

-Although there are numerous factors which establish whether or not a worker is caught by IR35 or not, there are three key employment tests which provide the strongest indicators of a worker’s true IR35 status.
+Although there are numerous factors that determine whether a worker is caught by IR35, three key employment tests provide the strongest indicators of a worker’s true IR35 status.

 1. Substitution